 With this widespread education, earning an MBA degree can equip you for senior and executive-level positions across many areas of business, and can prime you for leadership positions that oversee multiple departments.

 Many students pursue an MBA degree after a few years in the workforce in order to advance their careers.
 There are full-time and part-time programs, which allow for MBA candidates to continue working while attending school.
-Depending on the type of program, an MBA will typically take between one and three years to complete.
+Depending on the type of program, an MBA will typically take between one and five years to complete.

-Some companies that hire the most MBAs include management consulting firms like Bain, BCG, and AT Kearney; tech companies like Amazon, Google, and Microsoft; and accounting firms like EY and Deloitte .
-For the class of 2019, the median base starting salary (excluding signing bonuses and benefits) of an MBA recipient in the US was projected to be $115,000 , though that number can vary quite a bit depending on the business school attended.
+Some companies that hire the most MBAs include management consulting firms like McKinsey, Bain, BCG, and AT Kearney; tech companies like Amazon, Google, and Microsoft; and accounting firms like EY and Deloitte .
+For the class of 2021, the median base starting salary (excluding signing bonuses and benefits) of an MBA recipient in the US was projected to be $115,000 , though that number can vary quite a bit depending on the business school attended.

 An MS degree, also globally known as an MSc, is a Master of Science.
 MS degrees can focus on scientific areas of interest, like biology, engineering, or statistics, or they can suggest a scientific approach to social sciences, such as psychology and economics.

-MS degrees in business are more likely to align with the latter interpretation.
+Master's degrees in business are more likely to align with the latter interpretation.
 These degrees will typically offer a depth of knowledge in one chosen area of business, such as:

 |Covers a range of topics across all business sectors||Covers one specific area of business in depth|